 Situated on the shores of Elliot’s Beach, the Ashtalakshmi ( refers to the 8 forms of Lakshmi) temple is dedicated to Lakshmi, known as the Goddess of Wealth.
 The eight forms of Lakshmi represent offspring, success, prosperity, wealth, courage, bravery, food, and knowledge .
 The temple has a tiered structure at four levels.
 One can step onto the sea shore from the temple and enjoy the sea breeze .
 The temple attracts a big crowd during festive seasons especially during Navrathri celebrations.

-Queen Mary’s College.
-The first women’s college of Chennai and the third in the country, this college was started in 1914.
-The college was named after the Queen of England and played a major role in women’s emancipation under Ms de La Hey, its first principal.
+As a matter of fact, This is the first women’s college of Chennai and the third in the country.
+For instance, this college was started in 1914.
+T In other words, the college was named after the Queen of England and played a major role in women’s emancipation under Ms de La Hey, its first principal.

 The Marina Beach,beyond Elliot’s Beach, extends further along the East Coast Road and goes all the way to Mahabalipuram and further to Cuddalore, Pondicherry, Tuticorin and finally Kanyakumari ,the southernmost tip of India.
 It is possible to travel by road all the way from Fort St. George in Chennai to Kanyakumari , alongside the coast of South India.

 The Marina Beach is very close to City Centre Mall and the Mylapore Shopping market.